Study populations and extracts

 In the DAR, the Researcher is requested to provide specific and detailed study population information in addition to a rationale or justification for the study population(s) requested.

-For example, a Researchers might want to look at the use of health services by adolescents over a certain time period.
+For example, a Researcher might want to look at the use of health services by adolescents over a certain time period.
 The specifics of this could be very simple, for example, all individuals in BC aged between 13 and 18 in calendar year 2000.
 A more complex example might be a study population defined as all heart attack patients who received bypass surgery in calendar year 1995.
 The specifics required here are:

 - How is a heart attack defined?